 - Meal plans: recipes are good, but not good enough.
 You also need to know what and when to eat and how to go about with your shopping list and grocery errands.

-- A nutrition chapter dedicated to the basic of nutrition that tells you exactly what’s in the food you eat.
+- A nutrition chapter dedicated to the basics of nutrition that tells you exactly what’s in the food you eat.

-- A technical chapter dedicated to cooking glossary, cutting and cooking techniques and how to read a recipe.
+- A technical chapter dedicated to the cooking glossary, cutting, and cooking techniques, and how to read a recipe.

 - How to set up your kitchen in the most efficient way with all the tools you need.

 - A quick start guide to safe time and jump in straight into the meal planning.

 - Unlimited updates for life.